-Most airlines operating international flights permit travelers to check only two pieces of luggage whose total external dimensions do not exceed 106 inches/270cm (length + depth + width of both pieces added, with the larger piece not exceeding 62 inches/157.5).
-There are shopping trips available for you to purchase necessary items here.
+Most airlines operating international flights permit travelers to check only ONE piece of luggage not exceeding 62 inches/157.5 cm (length+depth+width).
+There are shopping trips available for you to purchase necessary items here after you arrive.

 - Mark the outside of your luggage with tape and your name, Connecticut College and the Dean's phone number:

 Dean's Office, Fanning Hall

 270 Mohegan Avenue

 New London, CT 06320